Professor of Transport Data Science · University of Leeds

-I am Associate Professor of Transport Data Science at the Leeds Institute for Transport Studies where I research, develop and teach free, open, reproducible and internationally scalable techniques for working with data to support evidence-based policies.
+I’m a Professor of Transport Data Science at the University of Leeds Institute for Transport Studies(ITS), where I undertake research, develop software and web applications, and teach data science for evidence-based transport planning.

 PhD in Transport and Energy, 2013